VoltCruelerz/OwlMarble-Magic/classes/monk/Monk.md

 You can spend these points to fuel various ki features.
 You begin by knowing *Flurry of Blows*, *Patient Defense*, and a Technique.
 You learn more ki features when you gain levels in this class.

 When you spend a ki point, it is unavailable until the start of your next turn.
+If you do not use a ki point while in combat, you can briefly store the excess magic in your soul.
+You may store no more than twice your normal amount of ki in this way, and any stored ki is lost when combat ends.

 Some of your ki features compel a saving throw to resist the feature's effects.
 The saving throw DC is calculated as follows: